EgoMem: Lifelong Memory Agent for Full-duplex Omnimodal Models: Introduction

-Targeting on similar scenarios, we propose \modelname, the first lifelong memory system tailored for omnimodal scenarios and designed to facilitate full-duplex personalized dialog. \modelname operates through three asynchronous processes.
+To address these issues, we propose \modelname, the first lifelong memory system tailored for omnimodal scenarios and designed to facilitate full-duplex personalized dialog. \modelname operates through three asynchronous processes.
 First, a \textbf{Retrieval Process} is responsible for real-time polling recognition of users, implemented with an audiovisual retrieval mechanism.
-It also contains a content-driven text retrieval module to gather related memory.
-This process facilitates efficient integration of both user-specific and RAG-style \cite{rag-survey} information into the dialog flow.
+It also contains a content-driven text retrieval module to gather related textual documents.
+This process facilitates efficient integration of both user-specific and RAG-style \citep{rag-survey} information into the dialog flow.
 Second, an \textbf{Omnimodal Dialog Process} uses a fine-tuned dialog model to deliver full-duplex, personalized responses in real time, grounded in the retrieved context.
-Third, a \textbf{Memory Management Process} handles dialog boundary detection, information extraction, and memory updates by processing real-time raw audiovisual streams.
-This allows the system to continuously collect meaningful information at low cost and maintain an up-to-date memory over time.
+Third, a \textbf{Memory Management Process} handles dialog boundary detection, information extraction, and memory updating, based on real-time raw audiovisual streams.
+This process ensures up-to-date memory over time.

-Although the \modelname methodology can be applied to any omnimodal backbone, we integrate it to RoboEgo \cite{roboego}, a \textit{native} full-duplex model that is best aligned with our target scenarios while achieving comparable dialog performances to state-of-the-art systems on general real-time conversation tasks.
-We extend RoboEgo with the full suite of \modelname agent, and train both the dialog model and necessary sub-modules to deliver real-time, lifelong, and personalized responses to arbitrary users.
+We integrate \modelname memory system to RoboEgo \citep{roboego}, a \textit{native} full-duplex model that is best aligned with our target scenarios.
+We fine-tune RoboEgo under our \modelname framework to deliver real-time, lifelong, and personalized responses to arbitrary user.
 We conduct automated evaluations across the audio, textual, and visual retrieval modules, the memory management module, and the system's personalization abilities, considering either single-user profile (Level-1) and multi-user social graph (Level-2) as reference contexts.
 Evaluation results show that these modules exhibit high accuracy and robustness, and that the incorporation of \modelname enhances personalization without compromising RoboEgo's original dialog capabilities.